-DIGGOTT'S GALVANIU BELLA, with out acids, or any saturation, without shock or un-pleasant sensation, for the cure of nervous diseases and those arising from cold, an inactive liver, or aluggish circu-lation, and has been found highly beneficial in cases of Rheumatism, Sciatico, Dyspepsia, Neuralgia in all its forms, and general debility of the system.
-Treatise on the above, free on the receive of a postage stamp.
-Mr. W. P. DIGGOTT'S GALVANIC BELT, withfree on the receipt of a postage stamp.
+DIGGOTT'S GALVANIC BELT, with-L out acids, or any saturation, without shock or un-pleasant sensation, for the cure of nervous discases and those arising from cold, an inactive liver, or sluggish circuand has been found highly beneficial in cases of Rheumatism, Sciatico, Dyspepsia, Neuralgia in all its forms, and general debility of the system.
+Treatise on the above, free on the receipt of a postage stamp.
 Mr. W. P. PIGGOTT, Medical Galvanist, 523 R, Oxford-street, Bloomsbury.
 At home daily from 10 till 4.

-to read and write, and know the first four rules of Arith-metic.
-Those who desire to become Members of the College, are requested to present themselves for Examination and Ad-mission, at the College, on any evening of the work be-ginning October 23, between the hours of seven and nine.
-Each Student will pay an entrance fee of 2s, 6d.
-The fee for each of those Courses which occupy One evening in the week, will be 2s.
-6d.; for those Courses which occupy One evening in the week, will be 2s.
-6d.; for those Courses which occupy Two evenings, 4s.; Sunday evening Class, free.
-For the Drawing Class the fee will be 5s., and the room will be open every overling, for the practice of Students.
-The Term will comprise Seven weeks.
-A Reom will be provided in which Members may study at any time when the College is open.
-Tickets for the Inaugural Lecture, and Prospectuses, may be obtained (free) on or before Saturday, October 2s, by application at 31, Red Lion-square, or at St. Martin's Hall.
+DEAFNESS.-IMPORTANT DISmotic.
+Those who desire to become Members of the College, are requested to present themselves for Examination and Adminission, at the College, on any evening of the work beginning October 23, between the hours of seven and nine.
+Each Student will pay an entrance fee of 2s.
+6d.
+The fee to for each of these Courses which occupy One ovening in the work will be 2s.
+6d.; for these Courses which occupy One ovening in the work will be 2s.
+6d.; for these Courses which occupy One ovening in the suffering public, and exorbitant charges, this book will week will be 2s.
+6d.; for these Courses which occupy Two evening Class, free.
+For the Drawing Class the fee will be 5s., and the room will be provided in which Members may study at any time when the College is open.
+The test for the Inaugural Lecture, and Prospectuses, may be obtained (free) on or before Saturday, October 28, by application at 31, Red Lion-square, or at St. Martin's Hall.